 - All legislative manuals; and

-- Municipal and county codes, plus all superseded editions, if available.
+- Municipal and county codes, plus all superseded editions.

 - Attorney General opinions;